B2B content marketing is hard work, and it’s getting harder all the time…

 Read more on the effectiveness of intent tags here.

 Marketers are used to looking at traffic numbers to monitor the success of campaigns and content, but by looking at how visitors move around your site, entrance and exit pages, and the searches they perform, you can work out where they are in the purchase process and what content they might be interested in.
-This can then be fed into re-marketing campaigns, lead nurturing programs, even account-based marketing.
+This can then be fed into re-marketing campaigns, lead nurturing programs, and even account-based marketing.

-Building a loyal (and profitable) community
+Why you should consider building a loyal (and profitable) community

 So while acquisition is important, it’s essential you also spend time on the customers you’ve already won.
 Brand communities are one way to give something back in a mutually beneficial arrangement.